samuelhbne/vpn-launchpad/server-trojan/README.md

 ### NOTE1

-- Please replace Dockerfile.amd64 with the Dockerfile.ARCH match the current server accordingly.
-For example: Dockerfile.arm64 for AWS ARM64 platform like A1 and t4g instance or 64bit Ubuntu on Raspberry Pi.
-Dockerfile.arm for 32bit Raspbian.
+- Please replace "amd64" with the arch match the current box accordingly.
+For example: "arm64" for AWS ARM64 platform like A1 and t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.

 ## How to start server-trojan container